What is Imposter Syndrome? Am I an Imposter?

 As I sit here in my hoodie and slippers on my couch with toys strewn about the floor and dishes in the sink, thinking this through has reminded me that I do deserve this business and everything else I have.
 I legitimately achieved what I have as the result of my own efforts and skills.

-I would love for you to think about the things you have achieved as the result of your effort and skills.
-No did that for you.
+I would love for you to think about the things you have achieved as a result of your effort and skills.
+Nobody did that for you.
 YOU did.

 So, what is it that you feel proud of achieving?

 Or, check out my ‘I was Terrified so I Waited‘ blog post.